 East End Performing Arts opened its doors in September of 2011, and in that time, we have grown along with our students.
 What began as one 90 minute class each week and a handful of private music students has begun to develop into a training program that now encompasses classes in musical theater, improvisation, and acting for grades two through twelve.
 The private studio is filled with hard-working individuals, each pursuing their own unique goals under the guidance of owner and instructor Jamie Fair.

-EEPA is located in the Regent Square neighborhood of Pittsburgh.
-Housed in the Wilkins School Community Center, it is the goal of EEPA to bring an appreciation and understanding of music and theatre to the children and adults of the surrounding neighborhoods.
+EEPA group classes are held at Mifflin Avenue United Methodist Church in the Regent Square neighborhood of Pittsburgh, with private lessons taking place at a Ms. Fair’s residence in Wilkins Township.
+It is the goal of EEPA to bring an appreciation and understanding of music and theatre to the children and adults of the surrounding neighborhoods.
 By interacting with like-minded classmates, it is our hope that students, regardless of age, realize that participation in the arts can:

 - Bring together people of all backgrounds